27 Apr How your hormones can impact your skin condition

 UPDATED April 27, 2022 (originally published March 19 2015)—Have a skin condition and notice that symptoms flare on the days leading up to your period or crop up during your period?

-Not according to a new report in the journal Clinical and Experimental Dermatology that pinpointed 17 skin conditions–including eczema, psoriasis and rosacea–that tend worsen 3 to 10 days prior to menstruation and during menstruation.
-(You can click here to find out if your skin condition made it onto the list.)
+It’s a common problem.
+According to a report in the journal Clinical and Experimental Dermatology, researchers pinpointed 17 skin conditions–including eczema, psoriasis and rosacea–that tend worsen 3 to 10 days prior to menstruation and during menstruation.1 (You can click here to find out if your skin condition made it onto the list.)

-As the authors explain, estrogen and progesterone impact the skin depending on how high or low their levels are throughout your monthly cycle.
+As the authors explain it, estrogen and progesterone impact the skin depending on how high or low their levels are throughout your monthly cycle.

 High levels of estrogen thicken the skin’s outer layer, which helps provide a stronger barrier between you and problematic allergens and irritants.
 This hormone also improves moisture content in skin and speeds wound healing by prompting higher collagen production.

-Though each skin problem is different, these and other factors related to estrogen are likely why your skin condition is most under control during Week 2 of your cycle–Day 8 through ovulation.
+Though each skin problem is different, these and other factors related to estrogen are likely why your skin condition is most under control during Week 2 of your cycle–which is Day 8 through ovulation.
 You’ve got high estrogen on your side.

 When estrogen levels are low premenstrually and during the first few days of your period, your skin gets thinner and more permeable, allowing more of those allergens and irritants to do their damage.
 Your skin also retains less moisture and you’re producing less skin-healing collagen.
 On these days, estrogen has left you high and dry.

-The main takeaway here?
-If you’ve got a skin condition and notice it worsens prior to and/or during your period, talk to your health care provider about it.
-S/he may be able to tailor your treatment regimen to keep it in check.
+If you’ve got a skin condition and notice it worsens prior to and/or during your period, talk to your healthcare provider about it.
+They may be able to tailor a treatment regimen around your menstrual cycle to keep bothersome symptoms in check.